 This site showcases a number of Articles and Hubs.
 Articles are found on this site.
 Hubs are located on Hubpages, an online community where writers display their talent and actually make some money.
-For more info on that check out Blogging with Benefits, under our Hubs section.
+For more info on that check out Blogging with Benefits, under our Hubs at Hubpages section.

 The Hubs and Articles listed on this page are authored by William R. Vitanyi, Jr. unless otherwise indicated.

 Click on the cover within each book section to visit the detail page, or click the link to go directly to the Kindle page.

 In this techno-thriller, a hidden agency is secretly data mining all online communications to create a "societal profile".